These are the requirements for languages listed on this site.

 - The language must not be "popular"

-- The language should either be stable or under active development
+- The language should be under active development (new code in the last year)

-- The language should be available in some form, preferably under an open license
+- The language should be freely available to download, preferably under an open license

 - This site is for programming languages, not markup or natural languages